 That can sound daunting, but you can take some specific measures to start shifting your training from an afterthought to a strategic tool.

-Shift to a bottom-up method of training needs analysis to create more relevant training materials and respond to training needs faster.
+Shift to a bottom-up method of training needs analysis to create more effective training materials and respond to training needs faster.

 Traditionally, L&D teams or individual managers perform a training needs analysis on their own, independent of employee input.
 They look at existing knowledge gaps, perform a skills-gap analysis, and create a plan to fill those gaps by creating new courses.
 This process is labor-intensive and promotes reactive training: you identify existing needs, then you meet them.